 The target curve essentially represents the nature of human hearing as defined by the resonances of the synthetic dummy head.
 It acts as a sort of reference line to help us further understand the response of the headphones by showing us the peaks and valleys that will be inherent in the microphone capture.

 In other words, if the headphones were perfectly flat in their production of sound (producing all frequencies at the same amplitude during the test), then the resulting frequency response curve would be that of the target curve.

-The Harman target response is commonly used, which measures the response the internal dummy head microphone has to a carefully calibrated stereo pair of monitors in a critical listening room.
+The Harman target response is commonly used, which measures the response of the internal dummy head microphone to a carefully calibrated stereo pair of monitors in a critical listening room.

 The multiple tests I alluded to previously are averaged out.
 This average is called the raw response.

 Testers subtract the raw response data of the test from the target curve to get a better idea of how the headphones will sound to the listener when worn.
 This new curve is known as the compensated curve and gives us a general idea of how a pair of headphones will sound when worn properly.

 We saw multiple lines in the frequency response graphs shown in the section on Headphone Frequency Response Ranges And Graphs.
 The top lines showed the compensated and averaged headphone frequency response, while the bottom lines showed the raw frequency response for five different headphone positions.

 Let's have another look at the frequency response graph for the Sennheiser HD 280 Pro headphones:

 The raw frequency response data is taken from the microphone measurement during testing.